pardis-21/SYSC_3110_UNO_FLIP_GAME_MILESTONE_4_GROUP28/README.md

    javac -d out src/*.java
    java -cp out Game
    ```

+## Milestone 5 - BONUS FEATURES: SOUND EFFECTS + BACKGROUND MUSIC

+Sound effects were added for playing the game (different effects for different scenarios: wrong card/uno card/flip/wrong move etc and Coconut Mall as background music that loops the entire game :) )

+How it works:
+- When a Card is clicked, a sound plays
+- Background music starts when the view is loaded (GUI is loaded) to loop forever

+Contributions:
+Pardis Ehsani: Added AudioPlayer Class, implemented methods in the Game Logic Class and have the adio played in the Controller class

+Sounds can be found in the root of the project

 SYSC 3110 Project Overview Milestone 4 UNO:

 For Milestone 4, we added the required features to complete the UNO Flip game: undo/redo, replay functionality, and save/load support using Java Serialization.
 We also updated the UML diagrams and added new test cases to validate the new features.